adamcooke/sqb/README.md

 # If you have already added columns and wish to replace them all with a new one
 query.column!(:other_column)

+# You can choose to select all columns too
+query.column(SQB::STAR)
 ```

 ### Specifying orders